 Bipolar disorder is a neurobiological condition that results in unusual changes to mood, energy, activity levels, the ability to focus, and much more.
 Regardless of which phase of the condition you are currently experiencing, carrying out daily tasks can be difficult, if not impossible.

-What Are the Types of Bipolar Disorder?
+Types of Bipolar Disorder?

 According to DSM-5, the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition, there are currently three recognized types of bipolar disorder.
 These are Bipolar I Disorder, Bipolar II Disorder, and Cyclothymic Disorder, also known as Cyclothymia.